LA-PM&R Performance: How Reattempt Questions Work

 At the beginning of this year, the ABPMR updated the program design of Longitudinal Assessment for PM&R (LA-PM&R) to better align with formative assessment goals and a focus on credit for learning.
-Specifically, reattempt questions were introduced to the system and clone question delivery was reconfigured, and we want to ensure diplomates understand these types of questions, how they differ, and how they affect your LA-PM&R performance.
+Specifically, reattempt questions were introduced to the system, and we want to ensure diplomates understand these types of questions and how they affect your LA-PM&R performance.

 What are reattempt questions?